 “It might not be cool, trendy or danceable.
 It might not readily fit into an existing genre.
-For retro lovers, it’s probably not retro enough.
-On the other hand, it’s different from most contemporary electronic music as well.
+And it hasn’t specifically been designed to sound retro or contemporary either.
 But this is the type of music that I happen to make, and I think it deserves to be heard.”

 What is it?

 Combining elements from various different sources like classical music, electronica, ambient, new age, pop music, dance, video game music, demoscene music, trance music and different progressive genres, while still not trying to follow any specific style or genre as such, the melodic and sometimes quite minimalistically produced music of Sheobi has its own characteristics which might or might not appeal to someone familiar with other contemporary electronic music – therefore the notion of “alternative electronic”.

 Using existing genre descriptions to describe the music has proved somewhat difficult.
 But melodies are a central part of the style in any case, and the atmosphere (which is important here) can often be called wistful or melancholic.

 Well, maybe it’s mostly just “Sheobi style” after all?

 In general, fans of such classic artists dating back to the earlier days of electronic music as Jean Michel Jarre, Vangelis, Kitaro, Ed Starink or Tangerine Dream (for instance) might find something of interest here.
 So you could perhaps call the music “classic electronic” as well.
 If you like Mike Oldfield, you might also looking in the right place – as long as you’re not expecting Mike Oldfield’s music, of course (and the same goes for all other artists mentioned – you won’t find any of their music here).
 This is something else, but you need to give some hints about what the music is like, and I couldn’t really come up with a better explanation myself at the moment.